maarten-vandeperre/clean-architecture-software-sample-project/README.md

 By explicitly defining separate read and write models in the domain layer, I have minimized the need for introducing presenters.
 However, if required, this layer could also be the place to implement presenters, which facilitate the mapping of domain models to resources like REST endpoints.

-+ TODO see if it matters for quarkus uberjar

 This results in a slightly different drawing on how I implement clean architecture.

 ![Clean Architecture - Onion layer - My opinion](images/clean_architecture_my_opinion.jpg "Clean Architecture - Onion layer - My opinion")